Dacia Bigster Review 2025: Price, specs & boot space

 Handling and ride quality: What is the Dacia Bigster like to drive?

-The Hybrid will be the most pleasant to drive, we suspect, and not just because it's said to be able to operate for much of the time in electric-only mode.
-It'll also be smoother when the engine is at play because it's an inline-four.
-Other Bigsters use inline-three-cylinder engines, which are known for being worse in terms of vibrations, and the Renault-shared unit is one of the less refined ones out there, too.
+We suspect this Hybrid model will be the smoothest to drive as it's the only one that uses a four-cylinder engine – other Bigsters use inline-three-cylinder engines, which are known for being worse in terms of vibrations, and the Renault-shared unit is one of the less refined ones out there, too.

-Although most Dusters will spend almost all of their lives on solid ground, the Bigster should, much like the Duster, be better than the average family-focused SUV owing to its generous ground clearance.
-The 4x4 option will improve its capabilities further.
+Although most Bigsters will spend almost all of their lives on solid ground, it should, much like the Duster, be better than the average family-focused SUV owing to its generous ground clearance.
+The 4x4 option will improve its capabilities further, and we know from experience that the Duster is pretty capable.
+However, we've yet to try the Bigster away from the tarmac.

 What engines and gearboxes are available in the Dacia Bigster?

-Three power options have been announced for the Dacia Bigster.
-Those wanting to head off-road will be interested in the petrol-powered TCe 130 4x4 model, which uses a mild-hybrid system with a 1.2-litre, three-cylinder engine producing 130PS.
+Three power options are available in the Dacia Bigster.
+Those wanting to head off-road will be interested in the petrol-powered Mild Hybrid 130 4x4 model, which uses a mild-hybrid system with a 1.2-litre, three-cylinder engine producing 130PS.
 The all-wheel-drive system is mated to a six-speed manual gearbox and has a Terrain Control setup that lets you switch the car between five driving modes, including Snow, Mud/Sand and Off-Road.

-A more powerful, front-wheel-drive version of this engine is the TCe 140 with, as the name suggests, 140PS, while the top-spec engine is the Hybrid 155.
-This is a full-hybrid car with a four-cylinder petrol engine, an electric motor and a starter/generator, producing 155PS and 170Nm all together and using an automatic gearbox.
-Dacia says it can stay in all-electric mode up to 80% of the time during city driving.
+A more powerful, front-wheel-drive version of this engine is the Mild Hybrid 140 with, as the name suggests, 140PS, while the top-spec engine is the Hybrid 155.
+This is a full-hybrid car with a four-cylinder, 1.8-litre petrol engine, an electric motor and a starter/generator, producing 155PS and 170Nm all together and using an automatic gearbox.
+Dacia says it can stay in all-electric mode up to 80% of the time during city driving, and indeed we found it impressively keen on relying on battery power at low speeds.

 Refinement and noise levels